geocomPP/sdvwR/chapter.md

 starting points of good spatial data visualisation since they need to be refined and calibrated by the researchers seeking to communicate their findings.
 In this section we will run through the features of a good map.
-We will then seek to emulate them with R in Section XX.
 It is worth noting that not all good maps and graphics contain all the features below – they should simply be seen as suggestions rather than firm principles.

-Effective map making is hard process – as Krygier and Wood (2011) put it “there is a lot to see, think about, and do” (p6).
+Effective map making is hard process – as Krygier and Wood (2011) put it "there is a lot to see, think about, and do"" (p6).
 It often comes at the end of a period of intense data analysis and perhaps when the priority is to get a paper finished or results published and can therefore be rushed as a result.
 The beauty of R (and other scripting languages) is the ability to save code and simply re-run it with different data.
 Colours, map adornments and other parameters can therefore be quickly applied, so it is well worth creating a template script that adheres to best practice.

 We have selected ggplot2 as our package of choice for the bulk of our maps and spatial data visualisations because it has a number of these elements at its core.
-The “gg” in its slightly odd name stands for “Grammar of Graphics”, which is a set of rules developed by Leland Wilkinson (2005) in a book of the same name.
+The "gg"" in its slightly odd name stands for "Grammar of Graphics"", which is a set of rules developed by Leland Wilkinson (2005) in a book of the same name.
 Grammar in the context of graphics works in much the same way as it does in language - it provides a structure.
 The structure is informed by both human perception and also